-In Qi Dynasty (AD 479-502) of Southern Dynasties, Xie He said: "No ancient painting is exquisite until Wei Xie." in his <Commentaries on Ancient Paintings>.
+In South Qi Dynasty (AD 479-502) of Southern Dynasties, Xie He said: "No ancient painting is exquisite until Wei Xie." in his <Commentaries on Ancient Paintings>.
 The ancient paintings Xie mentioned were the Chinese handscroll paintings of figure illustrations, and Wei was famous in Western Jin Dynasty (AD 265-317).
 So the mature style of Chinese ancient handscroll painting should appear from then on.
 Unfortunately, there was no Wei's painting in existence, even copies.
-The earliest painting we can see nowadays is the 'Nushi zhen' by Gu Kaizhi housed in the British Museum, who was a top painter of the Eastern Jin Dynasty (AD 317-420), and ever learned painting all-sided.
+The earliest painting we can see nowadays is the 'Nushi zhen' by Gu Kaizhi housed in the British Museum, who was a top painter of the Eastern Jin Dynasty (AD 317-420), and ever learned painting from Xie.
+Upon that, this article will study the representation of garment and accessories of the figures in the painting all-sided.
 And by comparing with correlated literature and images, it may unveil the prevailing skills and styles of earliest Chinese handscroll figure painting at that time, although the painting being likely a later copy.